 Registered nurses (RNs) can work in a wide variety of places.
 Nursing is an emotionally fulfilling and personally rewarding career, with excellent job prospects, a wide range of areas to specialize in, and strong salaries.
-Graduates of nursing school enjoy high starting salaries in comparison to their peers in other
+Graduates of nursing school enjoy high starting salaries in comparison to their peers in other industries, because nurses are in higher demand in Top Countries for Nurses than ever before.

 If you are dreaming where you should work and settle as a nurse then here is the list of Top Countries for Nurses to Work and Live in no particular order or number that will pay you more and you will have a better future growth as a Nurse